 cornwall-housing-saltash-dec2023-42

 Before any works can be committed to, the next step in the process is for Cornwall Housing to assess whether the adaptation is suitable for the type of property the resident is living in.
 We call this landlord consent.
+We also assess whether the works are feasible.

 This assessment checks whether it is reasonable and practicable for the type of adaptation that has been recommended for an individual to be installed in that particular property.